zuzavop/vbs-backend/README.md

 These scripts create a pipeline that is used to preprocess the data and extract the features.
 At the start of the pipeline, there are metadata, timestamps, videos, feature vectors and nounlist (except of feature vectors everything can be missing).
 The pipeline is used to first create the hdf5 file with the feature vectors of the nouns from the nounlist, then create the main database from extract the features of each video connected to their IDS, create the database with the time stamps, create the database with metadata and finally extract images from videos if `msb` folder is present.
 The pipeline is used to create the database that is used by the data service to serve the REST API.

 ![PraK Tool Pipeline](./images/pipeline.svg)

+After the data is preprocessed and the features are extracted, the FastAPI application is started using the `start.sh` script.
+The server part then load all available datasets with their metadata into class [`memory_data_storage`](https://github.com/zuzavop/vbs-backend/blob/lsc2024/server/database.py#L31).
+The class is used to store all the data in memory and provide fast access to the data.
+If some additional type of metadata want to be added, the class should be updated to reflect the changes in all script that are used to preprocess the data and `models.py` file.
+Apropriate Python script should be created to add the new type of metadata to the database and `scripts/preprocess.bash` should be updated to reflect the changes.

 ## Endpoints